Paa Grant

 George Alfred Grant, popularly known as Paa Grant (15 August 1878 – 30 October 1956), was a merchant and politician in the Gold Coast who has been called "the father of Gold Coast politics".
-As a political activist, he was a founder and the first president of the United Gold Coast Convention (UGCC) in August 1947.
+As a political activist, he was the founder, financer and the first president of the United Gold Coast Convention (UGCC) in August 1947.
 He was also one of Ghana's Founding Fathers.
 He paid for Kwame Nkrumah to return to Ghana from the United States.

+A roundabout, Paa Grant Roundabout has been named after George Grant in Sekondi Takoradi in his memory.

+Many opinion leaders have said it will be right to mention his name in the struggle for Ghana's independence the same vein as the 'Big Six '.

 Biography

 Education and early career

 Grant was born in 1878 in Beyin, Western Nzema, into an influential merchant family.
-He was the son of William Minneaux Grant and Madam Adjua (Dwowa) Biatwi of the Aboradze clan, and the grandson of Francis Chapman Grant, proprietor of the Gold Coast Times and treasurer of the Fanti Confederation.
+He was the son of William Minneaux Grant and Madam Adjoa (Dwowa) Biatwi of the Aboradze clan, and the grandson of Francis Chapman Grant, proprietor of the Gold Coast Times and treasurer of the Fanti Confederation.

 Grant was educated at Wesleyan School in Cape Coast now Mfantsipim School and through private tuition given by Joseph D. Abraham, a wealthy merchant friend of his father's.
 Grant was subsequently employed in the timber trade, first at Axim and then for five years in the Ivory Coast.
 In 1896, he established his own firm, George Grant and Company.
 He prospered as a timber merchant, with a flourishing export business, at a time when the trade was dominated by European companies.

 He visited Britain in 1905 and by the time the First World War broke out in 1914, he had built up business contacts with leading timber companies in Europe and the United States.
 Between 1914 and 1919 he chartered ships to transport timber to Britain and the USA.
 He opened his own offices in London, Liverpool and Hamburg between 1920 and 1922, and in the Gold Coast he expanded operations to Dunkwa, Sekondi and Akim Abuakwa.
 In 1926 he was appointed to the Legislative Council, representing Sekondi.
-Grant was also a member of the Aborigines' Rights Protection Society and was instrumental in many development projects, including introducing street lighting and pipe-borne water to Sekondi and Axim.
+Grant was also a member of the Aborigines' Rights Protection Society and was instrumental in many developmental projects, including introducing street lighting and pipe-borne water to Sekondi and Axim.